-CHAPTER VI - SPECIAL PROVISIONS WITH RESPECT TO COLLATERAL TRANSACTIONS
+CHAPTER V - SPECIAL PROVISIONS WITH RESPECT TO COLLATERAL TRANSACTIONS

-Article 28 Scope and interpretation in definitions of Chapter VI
+Article 31 Scope of application and definitions in Chapter V

-1. This Chapter applies to collateral agreements under which a collateral provider grants a security interest in intermediated securities to a collateral taker in order to secure the performance of any existing, or future or contingent obligation of the collateral provider or a third person.
+1. This Chapter applies to collateral agreements under which a collateral provider grants an interest in intermediated securities to a collateral taker in order to secure the performance of any existing, future or contingent obligations of the collateral provider or a third person.